DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 |4 ºC||Room Temperature (25 ± 2 °C )||45 ºC|

-SUMMARY AND CONCLUSION: Corn and associated risk is very common skin problem among Worldwide population very few formulations are available in market.
-Present research is undertaken to develop corn treating formulation by using natural keratolytic property having plant parts.
-Selected plant collected from local Amravati region, identified and authentificated from competent botanist.
-Preliminary Phytochemical screening showed presence of keratolytic phytochemical like alkaloids steroids, tannins.
-Aqueous extracts were prepared of each plant part, four different batches of ointments with varying composition of plant extracts and other necessary ingredients.
+SUMMARY AND CONCLUSION: Corn and associated risk is a very common skin problem among worldwide population very few formulations are available in the market.
+The present research is undertaken to develop corn treating formulation by using natural keratolytic property having plant parts.
+Selected plant collected from local Amravati region, identified and authenticated from a competent botanist.
+Preliminary Phytochemical screening showed the presence of keratolytic phytochemical like alkaloids steroids, tannins.
+Aqueous extracts were prepared for each plant part, four different batches of ointments with varying composition of plant extracts and other necessary ingredients.
 Ointment form of delivery preferred due to long term contact with corn and water resistant capacity.
-Developed batches evaluated for various pharmaceutical parameters like physicochemical parameters, phytochemical study, spredability, total fatty substances, test for rancidity, test for thermal stability, determination of pH, determination of viscosity, stability study, subjective property.
-It is observed that F-III showed promising results in pharmaceutical evaluation.
-Finally it is concluded that F-III ointment comprising Lantana camara (5%) Moringa oleifera (5%) Tecomaria capensis (5%) Barleria prionitis (5%) will be useful herbal.
+Developed batches evaluated for various pharmaceutical parameters like physicochemical parameters, phytochemical study, spreadability, total fatty substances, test for rancidity, test for thermal stability, determination of pH, determination of viscosity, stability study, subjective property.
+It is observed that F-III showed promising results in the pharmaceutical evaluation.
+Finally, it is concluded that F-III ointment comprising Lantana camara (5%) Moringa oleifera (5%) Tecomaria capensis (5%) Barleria prionitis (5%) will be useful herbal.

 - Gu SX, Zhang AL, Coyle ME, Mo X, Lenon GB, Cranswick NE, Chen D and Xue CC: Chinese herbal medicine granules (PTQX) for children with moderate to severe atopic eczema: study protocol for a randomised controlled trial.